A

 What is answer engine optimization?

-Answer engine optimization (AEO) is the practice of structuring web content so that AI-powered answer engines like Google AI Overviews, ChatGPT, Perplexity, and Gemini cite it as a source when answering user queries.
-AEO focuses on machine-readable content structure (FAQPage and DefinedTerm schemas, clear definitional openers, topical clustering) and on citation share rather than click-through rate.
+Answer engine optimization (AEO) is the practice of structuring web content so AI-powered answer engines (Google AI Overviews, ChatGPT, Perplexity, Gemini) cite it when answering queries.
+AEO focuses on machine-readable structure and on citation share rather than click-through rate.

 How is AEO different from SEO?

 Traditional SEO optimizes content to rank in classic search results and earn the click.
-AEO optimizes content to be cited as a source in AI-generated answers, where the user often reads the answer without clicking through.
-AEO requires more structured content (schema, clear definitions, snippet-tuned openings) and weights topical authority higher than individual page authority.
+AEO optimizes content to be cited in AI-generated answers, where the user often reads the answer without clicking through.
+AEO weights topical authority more heavily than individual page authority.

 What is generative engine optimization (GEO)?

-Generative engine optimization (GEO) is a related practice focused specifically on visibility in generative AI tools (ChatGPT, Perplexity, Gemini, Claude).
-GEO and AEO overlap significantly; some practitioners use the terms interchangeably.
-GEO emphasizes citation in conversational AI responses; AEO emphasizes citation across the broader category of answer engines including Google’s AI Overviews.
+Generative engine optimization (GEO) is a related practice focused on visibility in generative AI tools (ChatGPT, Perplexity, Gemini, Claude).
+GEO and AEO overlap significantly; most practitioners treat AEO as the umbrella term and GEO as the sub-discipline focused on conversational AI.

 Does AEO replace traditional SEO?

-No. AEO and SEO are complementary disciplines that share a foundation of high-quality, topically authoritative content.
-Strong SEO produces the ranking signals that make a page eligible for AI citation; AEO adds the structural signals (schema, snippet-tuned answers, definitional clarity) that increase citation probability.
-Sites that abandon SEO for AEO-only strategies typically see total visibility decline.
+No. AEO and SEO are complementary disciplines sharing a foundation of high-quality content.
+Strong SEO produces ranking signals that make a page eligible for AI citation; AEO adds the structural signals that increase citation probability.
+AEO-only strategies typically see total visibility decline.

 How do I optimize content for AI Overviews?

-Effective AI Overview optimization combines four elements: (1) a concise, complete answer in the first 40-60 words of the page, (2) FAQPage and DefinedTerm JSON-LD schemas where appropriate, (3) topical clustering that demonstrates expertise across the broader subject area, and (4) named author and clinical-review signals for YMYL topics.
-The Google AI Overview tends to cite sources that combine these signals.
+Effective AI Overview optimization combines four elements: a concise complete answer in the first 40-60 words, layered schema (FAQPage, Article with Person author, Speakable, DefinedTerm), topical clustering that demonstrates subject expertise, and named author and clinical reviewer signals for YMYL topics.

 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z